 providing static copies.)

-A function may be given the attribute no_instrument_function
+A function may be given the attribute no_instrument_function, in

 which case this instrumentation is not done.
 This can be used, for